nistath/o2p2_vizdoom/journal.md

-    - one idea is to vary that parameter over the epochs first learn how to represent the object and then learn to isolate it
+    - one idea is to vary that parameter over the epochs first learn how to represent the object and then learn to isolate it It had an interesting result.
+Should keep it.
+Wonder what the importance of perceptual loss will be.

+- TODO: Fix scenario inbalance when blacklisting is not used.

 - TODO: Perceptual loss might be needed to increase sharpness.